BACK TO QUILTS

 White stars appliqued on blue ground around outside edge of quilt4 3/4 inches wide.

-NUMBER OF PIECES IN QUILT BACK: Enter the number of pieces of fabric used in the quilt back.
+Number of pieces of fabric in the quilt back:

 32, 33 1/2

 What is the width of the binding (measure on the top only)?

 less than a half inch

 What kind of filling is used in the quilt?